Offices in Winston-Salem, Charlotte, High Point & Greensboro

-Another option is to request that you be taken to another agency that has an Intoxilyzer 5000 or Intox EC/IR II to be given an independent test on that machine by a third party.
-You may have to pay for this.
-Additionally, the state may refuse you access to another machine, and argue that you have no legal right to use the state's equipment in gathering evidence in your behalf, but it costs them nothing to give you another test at a different location.
+Another option is to request that you be taken to another agency that has an Intox EC/IR II to be given an independent test on that machine by a third party.
+You will have to pay for this.
+Additionally, the state may refuse you access to another machine, and argue that you have no legal right to use the state’s equipment in gathering evidence in your behalf, but it costs them nothing to give you another test at a different location.

-If you blew over the limit or refused, but are still charged with DWI, you'll be taken before a magistrate who will determine the conditions for your pretrial release.
+If you blew over the limit or refused, but are still charged with DWI, you’ll be taken before a magistrate who will determine the conditions for your pretrial release.
 The magistrate will ask you some questions.
 When the time comes, ask to be released under your own recognizance.
 Chances are the magistrate will violate N.C.G.S.
 15A-534 and order you held in custody.
 This is what you want.
-If you're held in custody, you may be able to successfully file a Knoll motion that your detention was not warranted.
-More and more magistrates are violating this statute and not allowing people to be released on their written promise to appear in court.
+If you’re held in custody, you may be able to successfully file a Knoll motion that your detention was not warranted.
+More and more magistrates are violating this statute.